MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/upgrade.md

 ### Manually update a guide from schema v3 to v4

 To fix this issue, we recommend that you first try to upgrade the guide schema from v3 to v4.
-If that approach doesn't fix the issue, review and fix the JSON file (as described later in this topic) before you retry a schema update.

 > [!NOTE]
 > You can't manually update the schema for guides that have already been updated to schema v4.
 The schema version number appears on the **General** tab when you open a guide in the Guides model-driven app.